‘Twas brillig, and the slithy toves

 Clearly, Lewis Carroll enjoyed a drink or two.

 And clearly, the people at Callooh Callay respect that, naming their Shoreditch cocktail spot after a line from his famed nonsense poem.
 The sizeable, low-lit space has dark walls, and is filled with Victoriana touches including an antique gramophone, and an ornate wardrobe (which we’ll come back to later…).

 Now back to that wardrobe.

 You see, if you ask the bartender kindly, they’ll open it up for you.
 You can literally climb inside, and find yourself in a secret, private bar area… and then, if you head upstairs from there, you’ll find yourself in a whole other secret bar.

 Welcome to the Jubjub.

 A smaller, more intimate affair, the walls are adorned with neon wall art, with rock music providing a moody soundtrack to a creative, ever-changing cocktail list.
-And if it feels like home to you, you can apply for (free) membership, which nets you a front door key and invites to weekly complimentary tastings.
+And if it feels like home to you, you can apply for (free) membership, which nets you a front door key and invites to weekly complementary tastings.

-NOTE: Callooh Callay is open 6pm-1am, seven days a week, with the Jubjub open from Thurs-Sat.
+NOTE: Callooh Callay is open daily from 6pm, with the Jubjub open from Thurs-Sat.
 To access the upstairs bar just ask the bartender, but be aware it’s invite only after 10pm.
-You can find out more on their website HERE.
+You can find out more, and book, on their website HERE.

 Callooh Callay | 65 Rivington St, EC2A 3AY